asadullahbro/roblox-discord-rpc/README.md

 # 🎮 Roblox Discord Rich Presence

-A high-performance, secure Python script that displays your current Roblox game as your Discord status.
+A secure Python script that displays your current Roblox game as your Discord status.

 ## ✨ Features
 - **Auto-Clear:** Status disappears instantly when you leave a game.